skerkour/bloom-legacy/docs/spec/contacts/index.md

 There is also an option in settings to import contacts (from sim, device or vcf file, JSON), and to export contacts (vcf file, JSON).

+Display if an user is verified (or not).

 ## Scenarios

 ## Non goals